jsauermann/OmFLA/README.md

 # OmFLA
 **O**ne **m**ore **F**reestyle **L**ibre **A**larm

-**NOTE: this repository is currently under construction.
-A working prototype of the OmFLA device exists and is being tested.
-The source files used to build the prototype have already been transferred into this repository, but the documentation of the device is still ongoing.**

 This project contains the hardware (schematic and PCB layout), micro-controller software (C++ for an Atmel ATtiny 4313), and mechanics (openscad file for 3D printers) of a small device that MAY be useful for users of Freestyle Libre